MokhaLeee/fe8u-cskillsys-kernel/docs/SkillSys.md

 ```

 Then kernel may register a efxskill anim at specific round.
 If there has already been a skill anim registered, then we may compare the priority and let the higher one be displayed.

+## Battle order related skill

+Battle order calculation can be splited into:

+1. The order of battle between the enemy and ally
+2. Number of attacks per round

+Currently, the former, which is mainly handled in function `BattleUnwind`, is fixedly handled by four skills (`Vantage`, `Desperation`, `QuickRiposte`, `DoubleLion`), the display order of the skill animation is hardcoded.

+The later, which is mainly handled in function `BattleComboGenerateHits`, is now dynamically changing.
+Users may register a skill to display anim via function `EnqueueRoundEfxSkill`.